Georgia Residency Requirements

 - Petitioner files for divorce at the Superior Court Clerk's office.

-- The divorce is finalized by Petitioner attending a brief court hearing or without a hearing upon Petitioner's motion.
+- The divorce can be finalized without a hearing upon Petitioner's filing Motion for Judgment document.

 Using DivorceWriter you fill out all of your divorce forms online.
 The following documents are required to file for divorce in Georgia AND are included with your DivorceWriter purchase: